SWC-OSG-Workshop/general/README.md

 The sections below explain:

-*   How to set up the current git repo on your local machine.
+*   How to set up the git repo on your local machine.
 *   How do we add or edit the course materails.
 *   How do we edit the workshop front page.
-*   How do we generate a new repo for a new workshop.
+*   How do we create a new repo for a new workshop.

 **Table of Contents**